Marlamin/wow.tools.local/README.md

 ## Hotfixes
 Hotfixes are loaded from DBCache files that exist in the WoW directory (for all products) or manually placed `*.bin` files in the `caches` directory in the wow.tools.local directory.
 Hotfix diffs are available on the Hotfixes page but keep in mind the "First detected" column will only be updated upon requesting that page.
 After updating the DBCache files (either manually or by logging into/then quitting the game), a restart of wow.tools.local is currently required.
 The hotfixes page only shows hotfixes from the currently loaded build.

+## File links
+File links (e.g. textures in M2 files, M2 doodads in WMO files, etc) are parsed (and then saved) when the "More Information" screen is loaded and will be available for that file from that point on.
+For a pre-compiled database with most file links (for retail WoW) already present, download "WTL.db" from the latest release that has one and replace the file on disk.

+## File history
+File history for a build is only processed and saved when a build is loaded for the first time.
+For a pre-compiled database with a mostly complete history all the way back to 6.0.1, download "WTL.db" from the latest release that has one and replace the file on disk.

 ## External dependencies
 ### Definitions
 wow.tools.local relies on updated database definitions from the [WoWDBDefs](https://github.com/wowdev/WoWDBDefs) repo.
 While definitions are included in releases, these are likely to go out of date quickly leading to errors such as "No definition found for this file" while attempting to load DB2s with recently changed structures.
 Updating definitions can be done by pressing the "Update WoWDBDefs" button on the DBC browsing page.
 If you instead want to do this manually, go [here](https://github.com/wowdev/WoWDBDefs) and download the ZIP by click Code -> Download ZIP, then overwrite the `WoWDBDefs/definitions` folder with the `definitions` folder from the ZIP.